WebOfTrustInfo/rwot12-cologne/event-documents/plenaries/01-Monday-intro.md

 We had a greeting session when everyone talked about what brought us here; what our advanced reading was; what we find important; and on whose shoulders we stand.

 Then everyone added an insight to their paper and we wandered and read them all.

+## Closing

+What stands out to you?
+What makes you curious or excited for the week ahead?

+* shared language
+* different backgrounds
+* challenge accepted
+* fun arguments
+* diverse insights
+* verifiable credentials
+* different interpretations
+* capacity of expansion
+* similar directions
+* interesting topics
+* decentralized applications
+* open mindedness
+* different views
+* peer-to-peer exchanges
+* technology & application
+* breadth & depth
+* aligning mental models
+* building community
+* lively humans

+## Final Notes

+Thank You to our Sponsors!

+You you for joining us

+### Reminders

+* Doors open at 8
+* 8.15 breakfast
+* Start at 9
+* COVID Testing